 - Certified GPA must be submitted to the Student Aid Commission by March 2 (visit Cal Grant programs for GPA submission process)

+Application is available on October 1 each year.
 Be sure to fill out the correct year application

 Ohlone School Code is: 004481.